Using the CASE Statement

 Using CASE with the GROUP BY clause

-To apply aggregate functions, you can use the CASE statement in conjunction with the GROUP BY clause.
+To apply aggregate functions, you can use the CASE statement together with the GROUP BY clause.

 SELECT